helkebir/Lodestar/README.md

 ## Acknowledgments

 Inspiration was drawn from the following projects, old and new alike:
-* Modelica, for its approach to [block definitions](https://specification.modelica.org/maint/3.5/class-predefined-types-and-declarations.html#S6.I1.i4.p1), syntax, as well as a number of [canonical blocks](https://doc.modelica.org/Modelica%204.0.0/Resources/helpDymola/Modelica_Blocks.html#Modelica.Blocks)
+* [Modelica](https://modelica.org/), for its approach to [block definitions](https://specification.modelica.org/maint/3.5/class-predefined-types-and-declarations.html#S6.I1.i4.p1), syntax, as well as a number of [canonical blocks](https://doc.modelica.org/Modelica%204.0.0/Resources/helpDymola/Modelica_Blocks.html#Modelica.Blocks).
 * [Esterel](https://en.wikipedia.org/wiki/Esterel) and [Lustre](https://en.wikipedia.org/wiki/Lustre_(programming_language)), for their approach to signal passing and handling, as well as functional block definitions.

 The name _Lodestar_ is used to refer to a guiding or navigation star (such as Polaris), underscoring the goal of